Design-Enginnering/DiscoShell/README.md

 # DiscoShell

 DiscoShell (a.k.a.
-DiscoSh) is a simple command line tool that can generate a nearly undetectable remote access trojan that connects to a Discord bot.
-More or less allowing the creation of a Discord-based botnet.
+DiscoSh) is a simple command line tool that can generate a nearly undetectable remote access trojan that connects to a Discord bot, allowing the creation of a Discord-based botnet.

 DiscoSh generates a batch file stager which can be optionally obfuscated with [BatchGuard](https://github.com/cchash/BatchGuard) modules.
 The generated file can be used on its own and does not require additional code to be wrapped over it.